 The Verdict

-The notification & email delivery MCP category is active and broadening fast, with 20+ servers across 12 platforms covering email, SMS, multi-channel notifications, and push alerts.
+The notification & email delivery MCP category has matured significantly since March, with 25+ servers across 14+ platforms covering transactional email, personal email access, agent-native email, SMS, multi-channel notifications, and push alerts.
 The ecosystem splits into clear tiers:

-Mid tier: Twilio (powerful but requires API filtering knowledge), Courier (~60 tools, hosted, but zero community adoption), SendGrid (community-only, deyikong’s 59-tool server with read-only defaults is impressive), Postmark (intentionally minimal, good for simple transactional email).
+Mid tier: Twilio (powerful but stale — still v0.0.3 from March 2025), Fastmail (official, privacy-focused personal email MCP, launched April 2026), Courier (~60 tools, hosted, but still only 1 star), SendGrid (community-only, deyikong’s 59-tool server with read-only defaults is impressive), Postmark (intentionally minimal, npm supply chain attack noted).

-Early/niche: Novu (13 tools, notification-focused), Telnyx (archived), Vonage (minimal), push notification servers (Pushover, ntfy — simple and effective for their use case).
+Early/niche: AgentMail (Y Combinator, $6M seed, agent-native email — early but well-funded), Novu (13 tools, notification-focused), AWS SES (sample only, not production), Vonage (minimal), push notification servers (Pushover, ntfy — simple and effective).